keyper-labs/PalmeraModule/README.md

 [Tests hardat docs](./doc/Hardhat%20Unit-Test%20Overview.md)

-To run the tests using the local VM (anvil)
+To run the tests using the local VM (hardhat)

 ```
 yarn run test